Facebook’s (FB) “Buy” Rating Reiterated at Bank of America

-Bank of America reissued their buy rating on shares of Facebook (NASDAQ:FB) in a research note published on Friday morning, AR Network reports.
-The firm currently has a $345.00 target price on the social networking company’s stock.
+Bank of America reaffirmed their buy rating on shares of Facebook (NASDAQ:FB) in a report published on Friday morning, AR Network reports.
+They currently have a $345.00 target price on the social networking company’s stock.

-A number of other analysts have also recently commented on the company.
-Raymond James boosted their price objective on Facebook from $280.00 to $320.00 and gave the company a strong-buy rating in a research report on Friday, October 30th.
+A number of other analysts have also issued reports on FB.
+Deutsche Bank Aktiengesellschaft lifted their price target on Facebook from $305.00 to $325.00 and gave the stock a buy rating in a research note on Monday, October 12th.
+JPMorgan Chase & Co. lifted their price objective on Facebook from $300.00 to $315.00 and gave the stock a buy rating in a research report on Wednesday, October 28th.
+Monness Crespi & Hardt lifted their price objective on Facebook from $290.00 to $350.00 and gave the stock a buy rating in a research report on Friday, October 30th.
+Wells Fargo & Company lifted their price objective on Facebook from $320.00 to $330.00 and gave the stock an overweight rating in a research report on Friday, October 30th.
+Finally, Raymond James lifted their price objective on Facebook from $280.00 to $320.00 and gave the stock a strong-buy rating in a research report on Friday, October 30th.
 They noted that the move was a valuation call.
-Wells Fargo & Company boosted their price objective on Facebook from $320.00 to $330.00 and gave the company an overweight rating in a research report on Friday, October 30th.
-Mizuho boosted their price objective on Facebook from $315.00 to $330.00 and gave the company a buy rating in a research report on Monday, October 26th.
-Jefferies Financial Group boosted their price target on Facebook from $310.00 to $320.00 and gave the stock a buy rating in a research report on Tuesday, October 20th.
-Finally, Moffett Nathanson boosted their price target on Facebook from $285.00 to $325.00 in a research report on Friday.
-One equities research analyst has rated the stock with a sell rating, four have given a hold rating, thirty-nine have assigned a buy rating and one has issued a strong buy rating to the stock.
-The stock presently has an average rating of Buy and a consensus price target of $301.93.
+One research analyst has rated the stock with a sell rating, four have given a hold rating, thirty-nine have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company has an average rating of Buy and an average price target of $301.93.

-In other news, CEO Mark Zuckerberg sold 14,000 shares of the firm’s stock in a transaction that occurred on Monday, November 9th.
-The shares were sold at an average price of $286.84, for a total transaction of $4,015,760.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CAO Susan J.S.
-Taylor sold 1,134 shares of the firm’s stock in a transaction that occurred on Wednesday, November 18th.
-The stock was sold at an average price of $273.90, for a total transaction of $310,602.60.
-Following the transaction, the chief accounting officer now directly owns 5,217 shares of the company’s stock, valued at $1,428,936.30.
+In related news, CEO Mark Zuckerberg sold 14,000 shares of the business’s stock in a transaction on Monday, November 9th.
+The stock was sold at an average price of $286.84, for a total transaction of $4,015,760.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, VP Jennifer Newstead sold 213 shares of the business’s stock in a transaction on Tuesday, January 12th.
+The stock was sold at an average price of $256.28, for a total value of $54,587.64.
+Following the transaction, the vice president now directly owns 1,379 shares of the company’s stock, valued at $353,410.12.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 1,197,407 shares of company stock valued at $327,182,808.
-Insiders own 14.14% of the company’s stock.
+Insiders have sold a total of 1,196,981 shares of company stock valued at $327,070,745 over the last three months.
+14.14% of the stock is currently owned by insiders.

 About Facebook